A topic from the subject of Safety Protocols in Chemistry.

 Objective:

-To identify the different types of chemical hazards and demonstrate how to avoid them.
+To identify different types of chemical hazards (corrosivity, flammability, toxicity, reactivity, etc.) and demonstrate safe handling and disposal procedures.

 Materials: